HOTELS & STAY

 From Phalut go back to Sabarkum which is 7kms on the way back to Sandakphu.
 From here take a left turn to the trail (next to Sabarkum check post) that goes all the way to Rammam through dense forests.
 This route passes through dense forest of chestnuts, oaks, magnolias, rhododendrons, silver fir and hemlock.
 The total distance from Phalut to Rammam is about 16kms.
 Although this trail is shorter, the downhill muddy slopes can be dangerous and therefore should be trekked very carefully.

 I had once made a mistake of taking this route while it was raining.
 The steep downward gradient along with fallen dry leafs on the ground and rainwater made the route extremely slippery.
 In several occasions we skidded but somehow could manage to avoid serious injuries.
 During the winter, it gets dark in this area by 4pm and it would be very difficult to find the trail once it's dark.
 So take caution while taking this route.
 I shall not recommend this route for amateur trekkers.
-After reaching Rammam, follow the remaining route from Route-I.
+After reaching Rammam, follow the remaining route from Route-I, i.e. trek via Srikhola

-1) Check out Sandakphu and Singalila Trek to know all about the trek up to Sandakphu, from where you can launch your trek to Phalut.
+1) Sandakphu and Singalila Trek: Know all about the trek up to Sandakphu, from where you can launch your trek to Phalut.

 3) Check out Darjeeling Trekking to know all about trekking in Darjeeling area